 Furthermore, the nursing home arbitration agreement in this case is governed by Florida law, specifically the Florida Arbitration Code (FAC).
 And here, the First District noted the state Supreme Court has never even addressed whether a judge can invalidate an agreement under the FAC.
 Two other appellate courts–the Second and Fifth Districts–have said that “prohibitive cost is a stand-alone defense to an arbitration agreement.”
 The Fourth District, however, has said it is not.
 In this case, the First District decided to side with the Fourth District and held there was no legal authority for allowing a “prohibitive-cost defense to an agreement governed by the FAC and presenting a claim arising under state law.”
 The First District therefore upheld the agreement and certified its conflict with the prior rulings of the Second and Fifth Districts.

 Speak with a Florida Nursing Home Neglect and Abuse Attorney Today

 Arbitration agreements often waive valuable rights that a person would otherwise enjoy in a personal injury lawsuit.
 If you are presented with such an agreement, you need to think long and carefully before signing on the dotted line.
 And if a party tries to enforce such an agreement against you, it is imperative to consult with an experienced Deerfield Beach nursing home neglect lawyer who can advise you of your options.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.